CodesFarmer/stnumber/README.md

 ### CaffeTools
-===
-This project include some interface to help the users using caffe more convinent
+*This project include some interface to help the users using caffe more convinent*